banner

 ThreadLocal#

-The main function of ThreadLocal is to achieve thread isolation (isolate data by thread).
-In simple terms, you can think of ThreadLocal as a Map (but it is not actually a Map); its key is Thread, and the value is a generic type.
+The main function of ThreadLocal is to achieve thread isolation (isolate data for threads).
+Simply put, you can think of ThreadLocal as a Map (but it is not actually a Map); its Key is Thread, and the Value is a generic type.

 // The set() method is used in Looper.prepare() internally